-When an event occurs, the organization should create a cause map to connect individual cause and effect relationships to reveal the root cause of the incident.
+When an event occurs, the organization should start its data breach analysis by creating a cause map.
+This connects individual cause and effect relationships to reveal the root cause of the incident.

 At a high level, the cause map helps to create a visual representation of the event by determining the following:

 - What to do to reduce the likelihood of it happening again

 Of course, each of these steps requires careful and objective analysis.
 This must be performed by those with both subject matter expertise and background knowledge of the circumstances leading up to the incident.

 Objectivity and Expertise is Key

 The NIST defines Root Cause Analysis as: “a principle-based, systems approach for the identification of underlying causes associated with a particular set of risks.”

 Because your own employees might not have the right skills or be too invested in the situation to objectively classify risks, it’s important to hire a neutral third party to investigate the causes behind a data breach or a cybersecurity incident.

 Skilled incident responders can find the root cause of breaches, develop a remediation roadmap, and implement future prevention efforts.
 Not taking the necessary steps to fully remediate lapses in information security will increase the chance that attackers can successfully target your enterprise again.

 Cyberattacks happen.
 Data breaches occur.
 It’s often what you do following a breach that sets your future course.